actualbudget/docs/docs/experimental/goal-templates.md

 ![Goal indicator colors example](/img/goal-template/templates-colors.png)

-This goal value is based on the max amount that the templates in a category request to be budgeted.
+This goal value is based on the maximum amount that the templates in a category request to be budgeted.

 #### Goal Indicator Information
 If you hover over the balance value in a templated category, a tooltip will appear with info on the status of that category with respect to its templates.

 #### Long term goals
-By default the goal information show in the goal indicator is per month, ie its what fully budgeting your templates would require *this month*.
-The indicator color will be based on the `Budgeted` amount and if that meets the amount requested by the category templates.
+By default, the goal information displayed in the goal indicator is shown on a monthly basis.
+It's what fully budgeting your templates would require for **this month**.
+The indicator color is based on the `Budgeted` amount and whether it meets the amount requested by the category templates.

-If you would like the goal, and associated indication color, to be based on the category `Balance` instead of the budgeted amount, see the [Goal Directive option](#goal-directive).
+If you would like the goal and associated indication color to be based on the category `Balance` instead of the budgeted amount, see the [Goal Directive option](#goal-directive).
-This is a special template that will override the goal amount, and base the goal indicator to be based on category balance.
+This is a special template that overrides the goal amount and bases the goal indicator on category balance.

 ![Goal indicator information tooltip](/img/goal-template/goal-indicator.png)